marrocs/CountVoelsAPI/README.txt

     and a localhost will be initialized at IP adress 'http://127.0.0.1:5000'.

-After this, open the 'api.txt' archive and in the 7th line substitute the words at 'palavras' variable for those you
+After this, open the 'api.txt' archive and in the 4th line paste the full path in your computer where is located the file where is
-    want to count voels, between simple quotation marks and separeted by commas.
-Also, copy and paste that variable at the 23th line, at 'order_array()'.
+    written the words you want to count voels, including the name of the archive.
+Repeat the process at line 23.

 Then, copy and paste '/api/v1/resources/palavras/all' after the localhost adress in your navigator to see a list of all words
     added.
 Or copy and paste '/api/v1/resources/palavras' to execute the voel count.

+ATTENTION:
+    Both lines 4 and 23 must contain same data.
+Otherwise, there will be raised an
+        FileNotFoundError: [Errno 2] No such file or directory: '__archive__full__path__here__';
+    The file to be read should be in format of one word per line, separeted by comma and contain only string format;

-The v1 sorts words in 'palavras' by alfabetical order from keys.
+v.1 sorts words in 'palavras' by alfabetical order from keys. v.1.1 read json.file.

-ATTENTION: Both lines 7 and 23 must contain same data.
+TODO: clear '\n' from the json return; implement initial format